-1. The total 'mass' on the left of the origin equals the mass on the right of the origin.
-Since the mass to the left is credit, and that to the right is debt, this is another way of saying that the total debt and total credit must balance.
+i.
+The total 'mass' on the left of the origin, which is credit, equals the 'mass' on the right of the origin, which is debt.
+This is another way of saying that the total debt and total credit must balance: